ADVOCACY

 The eligibility requirements for all of these programs vary by age, residency, and income.
 Up until 2025, each program also had a separate application.
 The New Jersey Income Tax Relief: Property Tax Deduction has always been included in the NJ-1040 State Income Tax Form.

-The filing deadline for the PAS-I is October 31, 2025.
-If you have ID.me, you may be able to file the PAS-I application online at: www.propertytaxrelief.nj.gov.
+The filing deadline for the 2024 Form PAS-1 is October 31, 2025.
+You may file the PAS-1 application online at: www.propertytaxrelief.nj.gov,

-For the New PAS-I Combined Applicationfor seniors for Senior Freeze, Anchor and Stay NJ, click HERE
+For the New 2024 PAS-1 Combined Applicationfor seniors for Senior Freeze, Anchor and Stay NJ, click HERE

 Does a Guardianship Mean Protection?